Get inspired to nurture your relationships and become a better person by understanding and applying the different Love Languages.

 - Take care of what you say.
 Whether it’s through texts, calls, or in-person conversations, all your words impact people.

 What Not To Do:

 - Forget childishness.
-There are times that people can throw tantrums.
-And say things harsh out of the moment.
+There are times when people can throw tantrums and say things harshly out of the moment.
 Accept people for who they are.
-Understand that you can force kindness out of people.
+Understand that you can’t force kindness out of people.
 You can’t make them conform to what you want them to say.
-Forgive people who spew out hurtful words.
-Because it is equally possible that you can hurt others that way too.
+Forgive people who spew out hurtful words because it is equally possible that you can hurt others that way too.

-Touch is love made physical.
+It is said that actions speak louder than words, and touch is love made physically.
 It’s raw and deep in intimacy.
+Physical affection can be powerful even through small gestures.
 Being tactile with affection is necessary because it shows how much you care.
 Depending on your relationship, you can be intentional in the way you touch people.
 It could be everything from patting one’s back or kissing.
 It’s being ready to offer your shoulder to cry on.
-Keep them assured with your presence.
+Keep them assured of your presence.

 What To Do:

 - Observe how much they try to touch you.
 This frequency indicates how they want to be touched.
 Express the same physical intimacy as they do with you.